Gesee-y/ReactiveECS.jl/doc/GameOfLife.md

 #### Performance Considerations

 The RECS documentation provides benchmarks indicating efficient processing:
-- **Dispatch Performance**: ~980 ns for updating 16K entities with 3 systems, which is a low enough overhead for these process.
+- **Dispatch Performance**: ~980 ns for dispatching 16K entities with 3 systems, which is a low enough overhead for these process.
 - **Entity Operations**: Adding an entity takes ~869 ns (\(O(n + k)\)), and removing takes ~168 ns (\(O(k)\)), supporting fast system integration.

 For Game of Life, where thousands of cells might be processed, RECS's cache-friendly SoA layout and precomputed archetype indices ensure efficient data access, addressing performance concerns raised in the Rust thread about ECS overhead.